 She's also got a nice mouthful of teeth, but in this photo she only has a couple of bunny teeth on the bottom!
 We arrived at Tandur at a strange time, between lunch and dinner, so we pretty much had the place to ourselves and didn't feel rushed.

 Overall, this place is worth a try if you're in the area.
 I can see it being a great place to stop for lunch during the workday when you want something tasty but don't have a lot of time on your hands.
 The staff was incredibly friendly and helpful.
 We were both impressed by how knowledgeable they were about the menu and about cooking processes that go into crafting each dish.
+They even have a masala mixture machine so they can make everything in-house.
 If you need help deciding what to order, just ask someone and you can trust their recommendation!
 We'll be back!